aparajita/capacitor-biometric-auth/README.md

 # capacitor-biometric-auth&nbsp;&nbsp;[![npm version](https://badge.fury.io/js/@aparajita%2Fcapacitor-biometric-auth.svg)](https://badge.fury.io/js/@aparajita%2Fcapacitor-biometric-auth)

-This plugin for [Capacitor 5](https://capacitorjs.com) provides access to native biometry on iOS and Android.
+This plugin for [Capacitor 5](https://capacitorjs.com) provides access to native biometry and device credentials on iOS and Android.
 It supports every type of biometry and every configuration option on both platforms.
-In addition, biometry is simulated on the web so you can test your logic without making any changes to your code.
+In addition, biometry and device credentials are simulated on the web so you can test your logic without making any changes to your code.

 👉 **NOTE:** This plugin only works with Capacitor 5.
 If you are upgrading from the Capacitor 2 version, note that the plugin name has changed to `BiometricAuth`.
 🛑 **BREAKING CHANGES:**